 Texas A&M is the fourth-largest university in the United States with over 64,000 students in attendance.
 There are over 150 courses of study organized throughout 10 colleges.
 Additionally, there are 18 major research institutes on campus.

 The College of Liberal Arts has 12 departments including subjects such as Communications, International Studies, and Psychology.
-There are also five major interdisciplinary programs: Africana, Film, Journalism, Religion, and Women and Gender.
-A total of 7,000 undergraduates and nearly 900 graduate students are enrolled in the College.
+There are also five major interdisciplinary programs: Africana Studies, Film Studies, Journalism Studies, Religious Studies, and Women and Gender Studies.
+More than 7,400 undergraduates and just over 830 graduate students are enrolled in the College.

-There are seven major institutes and research centers managed by the College of Liberal Arts.
-These include the Census Research Data Center, the Center for Maritime Archaeology and Conservation, the Center for the Study of the First Americans, the Glasscock Center for Humanities Research, the Initiative for Digital Humanities/Media and Culture, the Public Policy Research Institute, and the Race and Ethnic Studies Institute.
+There are eight major institutes and research centers managed by the College of Liberal Arts.
+These include the Census Research Data Center, the Center for Maritime Archaeology and Conservation, the Center for the Study of the First Americans, the Glasscock Center for Humanities Research, the Initiative for Digital Humanities/Media and Culture, the Public Policy Research Institute, English Language Institute, and the Race and Ethnic Studies Institute.

 37University of Amsterdam